 Fall Seasonal Fruits

-- Cranberries: These aren’t always locally grown or available to forage.
+Cranberries: These aren’t always locally grown or available to forage.
 Stock up when possible as they freeze super easily to include in dishes all winter long.
+They make great sauce, of course, but you can also ferment cranberries in honey for something different and healthy too.

 Fall Seasonal Vegetables